Skip to content

 Damali Reales

-Damali Reales is Registered Social Work Intern.
+Damali Reales is Licensed Clinical Social Worker.
 She specializes in working with

 Her passion is in helping individuals overcome fear and anxiety to become the person they want to be.
-She uses a number of techniques to manage fear, anxiety and depression including Exposure-Reponse Prevention Treatment, Cognitive Bahavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT).
+She uses a number of techniques to manage fear, anxiety, and depression including Exposure-Reponse Prevention Treatment, Cognitive Behavioral Therapy (CBT), and Dialectical Behavioral Therapy (DBT).

-She helps her clients to build the life they want for themselves by helping them to develop coping skills to manage both day-to-day and situational stressors (bullying, pressure from peer group, academic pressure,etc).
+She helps her clients build the life they want for themselves by helping them develop coping skills to manage both day-to-day and situational stressors (bullying, pressure from peer groups, academic pressure, etc.).
 She believes that her emphasis on radical acceptance and mindfulness practice helps many clients to feel safe and to learn to accept the reality of what is and is not in their control.

 Her favorite quote is “We need to accept that we won't always make the right decisions, that we'll screw up royally sometimes - understanding that failure is not the opposite of success, it's part of success."
 Arianna Huffington